Thibaut-Gudin/ocaml-cordova-plugin-file/README.md

 other two needs some secondary functions in order to be used properly.

 The `File_entry` module is used for the `successCallback` of the
-function: it contains functions that allows to access some value linked to the argument of the callback like `file` that allow to use the value returned but `resolve_local_file_system_url` into a function automatically executed in the success case.
+function: it contains functions that allow accessing some value linked to the argument of the callback like `file` that allows using the returned value but `resolve_local_file_system_url` into a function automatically executed in the success case.

-The `errorCallback` takes an argument of type `error`, you can for example use the `Cordova_file.get_error_code` function to get a code and indication of what caused the error.
-There are 12 differents *error code* associated to this type:
+The `errorCallback` takes an argument of type `error`.
+You can for example use the `Cordova_file.get_error_code` function to get a code and an indication of what caused the error.
+There are 12 different *error code*s associated to this type:
            1 -> *Not Found Error*
            2 -> *Security Error*